Miltonly/Streets/Buttercup Court

 Which schools serve Buttercup Court?

-Public elementary students attend Chris Hadfield PS or Robert Baldwin PS, both a five-minute drive away.
-Catholic elementary draws to Guardian Angels Catholic ES.
-Secondary students go to Milton District High School (public) or St. Francis Xavier Catholic SS (Catholic), each about five minutes by car.
+Public elementary catchment includes Chris Hadfield PS and Robert Baldwin PS, both a five-minute drive.
+Catholic elementary is Guardian Angels Catholic ES, also five minutes.
+Secondary students attend Milton District High School (public) or St. Francis Xavier Catholic SS (Catholic).

 How far is Buttercup Court from Toronto?

-The drive to downtown Toronto via the 401 and GO train takes about 72 minutes total, including the 12-minute drive to Milton GO station.
-Driving to Mississauga takes 22 minutes, and Pearson is about 32 minutes away.
+The drive to downtown Toronto via GO rail takes roughly 72 minutes door-to-door.
+Driving to Pearson is about 32 minutes, and Mississauga is a 22-minute drive.

 What's the rental market like on Buttercup Court?